DrenSkywalker/todo-list/README.md

 ## ✏️ How does it work?

-For now, you can add, edit and delete multiple memos.
+You can add, edit and delete multiple memos.

 You can add a new memo by pressing the "+" top-right button.
 All your memos are shown inside cute, minimalist boxes.
-You can edit a memo and it will be show at the top.
+You can edit a memo by clicking on it.
 You can also delete a memo to definitely erase it from this universe. 🌌

+Inside a memo you can put a title, a description, one or multiple images, some tags.

 This project is a wip.